Symbiote (comics): Fictional history

 The cover of Secret Wars #8, which details Spider-Man's first encounter with the black costume.
-Pencil art by Mike Zeck.

-Symbiotes were originally created by an ancient malevolent primordial deity named Knull.
-When the Celestials began their vast plan to evolve the universe, Knull, seeing that his "Kingdom" was being touched, retaliated by constructing All-Black, the first symbiote, and subsequently cut off a Celestial's head.
-The other Celestials then banished Knull, along with the severed Celestial head, deeper into space.
-After that, he started using the head's cosmic energies as a forge for the symbiotes, which is how they developed the weaknesses to sound and fire.
-The head would later become interdimensional crossroads and laboratory Knowhere.
-Knull then embarked on a campaign of genocide against the other gods.
-During a battling with the gods, he crashed on a desolate planet where All-Black left him and went to Gorr, drawn to his murderous hate, who tried to kill Knull.
-Knull later reawakened and created an army of symbiotes, which he used to conquer planets and destroy entire civilizations, establishing the Symbiote Imperium in the process.
-However, when a dragon-like creature journeyed to the medieval Earth, Thor defeated it and destroyed the connection between Knull and the symbiotes.
-Subsequently, the symbiote hive-mind began to explore notions of honor and nobility as they bonded to benevolent hosts.
+Symbiotes are created by an ancient malevolent primordial deity named Knull.
+When the Celestials begin their vast plan to evolve the universe, Knull, seeing that his "Kingdom" is being touched, retaliates by constructing All-Black, the first symbiote, and subsequently cuts off a Celestial's head.
+The other Celestials then banish Knull, along with the severed Celestial head, deeper into space.
+After that, he starts using the head's cosmic energies as a forge for the symbiotes, which is how they develop the weaknesses to sound and fire.
+The head later becomes an interdimensional crossroads and laboratory, Knowhere.
+Knull then embarks on a campaign of genocide against the other gods.
+During a battle with the gods, he crashes on a desolate planet where All-Black leaves him and goes to Gorr, drawn to his murderous hate, who tried to kill Knull.
+After recovering, Knull created an army of symbiotes called the Symbiote Imperium, which he used to conquer planets and destroy entire civilizations.
+However, when the symbiote dragon Grendel journeyed to Earth, Thor defeated it and destroyed the connection between Knull and the symbiotes.
+Subsequently, the symbiote hive-mind began to explore notions of honor and nobility as it bonded to benevolent hosts.
 The symbiotes subsequently rebelled against their god, imprisoning him at the heart of an artificial planet in the Andromeda Galaxy they called Klyntar, from which they derived the name of their species.
-However, these altruistic goals were imperfect, as the Klyntar symbiotes could be corrupted by hosts with harmful chemical imbalances or problematic personality traits, turning them into destructive parasites that would spread lies and disinformation about their own kind to make other peoples fear and hate the Klyntar species as a whole.
+However, these altruistic goals were imperfect, as the Klyntar symbiotes could be corrupted by hosts with harmful chemical imbalances or problematic personality traits, turning them into destructive parasites that would spread lies and disinformation about their own kind to make other people fear and hate the Klyntar species as a whole.
+The corrupted Klyntar started taking over planets, creating the Imperium.

-The corrupted Klyntar started taking over planets and creating the Imperium.
-They made hosts put their lives at risk, deriving energy from increased hormones, like adrenaline and phenethylamine.
-These hosts would die quickly, either because of the wear or as a result of the inherent danger of the stunts performed.